Sign Up

 Why is that so?
 Is there any biological, neurological and sociological reason that would explain that unequal development?

-Richard O. Prum, whose full title is William Robertson Coe Professor of Ornithology at Yale University and the head curator of Vertebrate Zoology at the Yale Peabody Museum of Natural History, employs this “fundamental advantage of intelligence” to cast light on the behavior of birds and of human beings.
+Richard O. Prum, whose full title is William Robertson Coe Professor of Ornithology at Yale University and head curator of Vertebrate Zoology at the Yale Peabody Museum of Natural History, employs this “fundamental advantage of intelligence” to cast light on the behavior of birds and of human beings.

 Where the males are prettier than the female